 - Oops!Something went wrong.Please try again later.

-On the night of Friday, May 24, 1996, Kristin Smart went out with some friends, hoping to find a party to kick off the long Memorial Day weekend—but not before calling her parents, letting them know in the message she left on their answering machine that she had "good news" and would phone again on Sunday.
+But first, the 19-year-old called her parents, letting them know in the message she left on their answering machine that she had "good news" and would phone again on Sunday.

-Kristin, a 19-year-old freshman at Cal Poly San Luis Obispo, the eldest of three siblings who wrote poetry and had worked as a lifeguard in her hometown of Stockton, did find a party.
+Kristin—the eldest of three siblings, who wrote poetry and had worked as a lifeguard in her hometown of Stockton—did find a party.
 But she never made it back to her dorm.

-According to myriad accounts of that night gathered by authorities, at around 8:30 p.m. on Friday, Kristin and three girlfriends left campus on foot and soon caught a ride in another pal's truck.
-After driving around for a couple hours, Kristin suggested a birthday party being thrown by some fraternity brothers at a nearby house.
+According to myriad accounts of that night told to authorities and subsequently reported on, at around 8:30 p.m. on May 24, Kristin and three girlfriends left campus on foot and soon caught a ride in another pal's truck.
+After driving around for a couple of hours, Kristin suggested they go to a birthday party being thrown by some fraternity brothers at a nearby house.

 But Kristin was the only one who wanted to go, so she got out of the vehicle about two blocks away from the party on Crandall Way.